MetOffice/CDDS/docs/tutorials/json_model_parameter.md

 :   a simple description of the grid, e.g. `N96 grid`.
 It is interpolated into `grid attribute`.

 `nominal_resolution`
-:   the nominal resolution
+:   the nominal resolution.
+This needs to agree with the Controlled Vocabulary for the project.

 `longitude`
-:   the size of the longitude coordinate
+:   the number of longitude points in the atmosphere grid

 `latitude`
-:   the size of the latitude coordinate
+:   the number of latitude points in the atmosphere grid (T points and U points)

 `v_latitude`
-:   the size of the latitude coordinate for data on v-points
+:   The number of latitude points on the atmosphere grid for data on V points

 `levels`
 :   the number of vertical levels

 `ancil_filenames`
-:   the ancillary file names
+:   the ancillary file names.
+These are looked for in the directory `<root_ancil_dir>/<source_id>` as specified in the
+    request config file

 `hybrid_heights_files`
 :   the hybrid heights files